 Concern 2: But are there pesticides in fruit?

 Commercially-grown fruit and vegetables are sprayed with pesticides and other chemicals.
 This is not something that we can avoid, as not all of us are blessed with easy access to organic or pesticide-free produce.
 If you can afford it, organic is always the best choice.

 One way I’ve found to remove these toxins from fruits and vegetables is to soak them in clean water with a mixture of a small capful of apple cider vinegar and some sea salt.
 But this only remove the pesticides from the surface, not within the fibers.

-Soak it for about 10 minutes and you will start to notice the water smell.
+Soak your vegetables for about 10 minutes and you will start to notice the water smell.
 This means the pesticide has come off.
-Rinse the vegetables a couple more times and it’s ready for juicing.
+Rinse the vegetable a couple more times with clean water, and it’s ready for juicing.
 Do the same thing for fruits and brush with a soft fruit brush.

 To ensure you minimize the pesticides and chemicals in your juice invest in a good gear juicer.
 See how a gear juicer can eliminate toxic chemicals from your juice.